Robot-Wranglers/k8s-tools/docs/k8s.mk.md

 $ ./k8s.mk k3d.cluster.delete/mycluster
 ```

 Interesting, right?
 A stand alone, project local cluster where even the nodes are dockerized, and without even installing `k3d` as a dependency.
+See the [Lifecycle Demo](/k8s-tools/demos/cluster-lifecycle) for a more complete example with scripting, or the [Multicluster Demo](/k8s-tools/demos/multicluster) for an example with 2 clusters.

 ### Basic Platforming
 <hr style="width:100%;border-bottom:3px solid black;">